moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 - github
 - nomis login (HMPPS Auth): allow the user login with their NOMIS credentials, the guide about how to set it up will be provided soon.

-The credentail of the auth0-client with other related settings need to be available in app's deployment environment and be stored as github secrets and environment vars which is explained in the [following section](#authentication-related-settings)
+The credentials of the auth0-client with other related settings need to be available in the app's deployment environment and be stored as Github secrets and environment vars which is explained in the [following section](#authentication-related-settings)

 ### Authentication related settings